Cara Silversmith and Gift Amu-Logotse performing a live storytelling session at the National Museum of Scotland.

 Crafting rituals of Connection

-Music and storytelling are deeply intertwined in African culture, serving as a powerful, healing medium.
+Music and storytelling are deeply intertwined in African culture, serving as powerful tools for healing, reflection and connection.

 Project deliverables